GoogleChrome/web.dev/content/secure/cross-origin-resource-sharing/index.md

 requests.
 When you want to get a public resource or other server on different origin, the resource providing server needs to tell the browser "This origin where request is coming from can access my resource".
 The browser remembers that and allow cross-origin resource shearing.

 ### Step 1: client (browser) request
-When the browser is making cross-origin request, the browser adds an `Origin` header with the current origin (scheme, host, and port).
+When the browser is making a cross-origin request, the browser adds an `Origin` header with the current origin (scheme, host, and port).

 ### Step 2: server response